 Our York, PA, production facility features world-class assembly, inspection and testing equipment to help provide quality products.
 Our ISO 9001:2015-registered quality management system (QMS) also helps us to ensure that our inspection services are performed in accordance with best practices and that our equipment is properly maintained and calibrated.
 We strive to continually improve our operations, so when you work with us, you can expect quality, reliability, accountability and transparency.

 Over the years, we've worked with companies across many industries, including the consumer products, telecommunications, automotive and heavy machinery manufacturing sectors.
+We have developed an extensive printed circuit board inspection checklist to ensure quality and dependability.
 We're registered with the Food and Drug Administration (FDA) to provide sanitary manufacturing and testing services to medical device and food companies.

 We offer PCB inspection services as a standalone solution and as part of our turnkey box build or contract manufacturing services.
 We'd love to work with you to determine the best inspection process for your needs and provide you with the high-quality services your project requires.
 The first step in this process is a consultation, during which our engineers will take the time to understand your requirements and provide you with a quote detailing how we can help you achieve your goals.

 To get started, contact us by filling out this form or giving us a call at 717-764-0002.